 - Stir occasionally to mix in the salt & cayenne pepper.

-- Once juicing is complete, pour contents of juicing cup over ice and enjoy!
+- Once juicing is complete, pour the contents of the juicing cup over ice and enjoy!

 - When using leafy greens, roll into a ball before feeding through the chute.
 Then follow with harder vegetables.
 This allows for more juice to be extracted from the greens.